 Bulimia affents women more than men, but it is generally seen in adolescent girls.
 A combination of genetics and other factors are usually the cause of bulimia.
 What makes it worse is that the initial binge eating episodes that are centered around emotional responses and feelings cause other emotional reactions (typically fear and guilt) that can lead to the second phase of bulimia nervosa - the purging.
 Because they are tied so closely together, it is difficult for some people to break the cycle.
 This is why it is important for those who suffer from bulimia to get help.

-As this is primarily a mental disorder that displays itself in the eating habits of those it effects, one of the best ways to treat bulimia is to seek the help of a therapist trained in dealing with this particular type of eating disorder.
-Counseling and therapy are both great methods to get control of your life when it comes to food, which can help you with the physical problems associated with bulimia.
+As this is primarily a mental disorder that displays itself in the eating habits of those it effects, one of the best ways to treat bulimia is to seek the help from a therapist trained in dealing with this particular type of eating disorder.
+Online counselling and therapy through our secure platform, GoMentor 24/7, are both great methods to get control of your life when it comes to food and help you with the physical problems associated with bulimia.
 Without the side effects associated with antidepressants, therapy can help solve the root cause of the problem of bulimia.
-A recent option for treatment of bulimia is online communities that have been set-up to help people treat bulimia.